Bondifrench/mithril-employee-directory/README.md

 ## Iteration 6: Styling

 Time to make the app look good.
+In Mithril, we can use CSS selectors to specify attributes.
+We can aslo use the `.` syntax to add CSS classes and the `#` to add an id.
 In this version, we use the Ratchet CSS library to provide the app with a mobile skin.

 [View source](https://github.com/Bondifrench/mithril-employee-directory/blob/master/iteration6/js/app.js) | [Run it](http://bondifrench.github.io/mithril-employee-directory/iteration6)